Al3zama1/swe-notes/CCNA/20 - RIP & EIGRP.md

 * The `network` command will assume a classful address if the mask is not specified.
 	* The network 172.16.1.0 0.0.0.15 activates EIGRP on the G2/0 interface.
 	* /28 prefix gives a subnet mask of 255.255.255.240.
 However, EIGRP uses a 'wildcard mask' .
+	* It's possible to use a variety of wildcard mask lengths to activate EIGRP on interfaces.
+		* For example, a /32 wildcard mask specifies the exact IP address on the interface (0.0.0.0) .
+	* However, usually the same prefix length as the interface itself is used like in this previous example (/28).
 #### Show IP Protocols
 ![show ip protocols](./img2/show-ip-protocols.png)
 * EIGRP uses interface bandwidth and delay by default as its metric.
 Those are the K1 and K3 values that are set to 1 in the Metric weight.